 - Finding new friends and tracking down old ones.
 Social media platforms can help users connect with others who share the same interests, and also can help locate people from the past.

 - Being entertained.
 From photos of loved ones to videos of babies, cute animals, cooking shows or fashion ideas, social media can make you laugh, cry, be surprised and help beat boredom during isolating times.

 At Plush Mills, residents enjoy a variety of lifelong learning and social opportunities designed to enhance creativity and well-being.
-To learn more about the Plush Mills community, contact us today to schedule a virtual tour.
+To learn more about the Plush Mills Retirement Living Community, contact us today to schedule a virtual tour.